elegantchaos/ActionBuilderCore/README.md

 - the tool version of the manifest is used to determine the version of Swift to test against.
 - the platform minimum deployment versions listed in the manifest are used to determine platforms to test against

 If the package manifest includes a minimum deployment for `.custom("Ubuntu", ...)`, the `linux` platform is added.
-The version number specified in this minimum deployment is currently ignore, but may eventually be used to determine the version of the runner image to use for the `runs-on: ubuntu-` entry of the workflow job.
+The version number specified in this minimum deployment is currently ignored, but may eventually be used to determine the version of the runner image to use for the `runs-on: ubuntu-` entry of the workflow job.

 If no minimum deployment information is present, the `macOS` and `linux` platforms are added by default.
 If these defaults aren't what you need, you can specify exact values using a config file (see below).